feynon/carlosbecker.com/content/post/2013-02-05-gemify-your-assets.md

 ## 1. Create the project skeleton

-Bundler makes it simple to create the files and folders necessary for for building a Gem:
+Bundler makes it simple to create the files and folders necessary for building a Gem:

 ```console